Actionable marketing techniques to get you fast results.Take me to Quick Wins

 We all know Facebook is the most popular social network.
-Yet it's useful to be reminded how important it is since it helps us prioritise our attention accordingly.
-This new, free comScore 'Digital Future in Focus' report shows the importance of Facebook in an interesting format.
+Yet it's useful to be reminded how important it is since it helps us prioritise our marketing focus accordingly.
+This comScore 'Digital Future in Focus' report shows the importance of Facebook in an interesting format since it shows levels of audience engagement with the platform compared to reach.

 When reviewing social network reach vs engagement it's useful to think about how this varies by platform, particularly since the proportion of social network use on smartphones is so high.
 The average smartphone user spends in excess of 2 hours a day looking at their screens, either texting, browsing the internet, scrolling through emails and more often than not using apps.